-Among the numerous motifs that adorn the crafts of Sri Lanka, the mythical figure of makara stands out as one of the most fascinating configurations.
-Though it had become a favourite element in the arts and crafts of Sri Lanka, its origin, as with many other examples of motifs in Sinhalese art and architecture, has to be traced to pre-Christian ages of the mainland.
-According to the early researches, the origins of Sinhalese aesthetic aspects of art in our cultthe earliest form of the makara has been traced to the Lomas Rishi Cave of the Brabar hills in Bihar.
-Since then it has appeared not long after in the temples of Bharhut, Sanci, and Amaravati; in addition its appearance as an architectural feature has been noted in many countries in the Asian region, such as Cambodia, Jawa, Campa and Sri Lanka
+Among the numerous motifs that adorn the crafts of Sri Lanka, the mythical figure of Makara stands out as one of the most fascinating configurations.
+Though it had become a favourite element in the arts and crafts of Sri Lanka, its origin, as with many other examples of motifs in Sinhalese art and architecture, has to be traced to the pre-Christian ages of the mainland.
+According to early research, the origins of Sinhalese aesthetic aspects of art in our culture’s earliest form of the Makara have been traced to the Lomas Rishi Cave of the Brabar hills in Bihar.
+Since then it has appeared not long after in the temples of Bharhut, Sanci, and Amaravati; in addition, its appearance as an architectural feature has been noted in many countries in the Asian region, such as Cambodia, Jawa, Campa, and Sri Lanka

-“The makara has the front of an elephant, and the feet of a lion, ear of a pig, the body of a fish living in water, having teeth turned inside and eyes of those of hanuman and a nice tail.”
+“The Makara has the front of an elephant, and the feet of a lion, the ear of a pig, the body of a fish living in water, having teeth turned inside and eyes of those of hanuman and a nice tail.”

 There are other instances where the motif had appeared.
-It is found on the flag of Kamadeva, Indian God of Love, and is named Makaradwaja.
+It is found on the flag of Kamadeva, the Indian God of Love, and is named Makaradwaja.
 In the symbolism of the Zodiac the house of Capricorn is given the name Makara.
-Its appearance in the architraves of early forms occurs in different ways, as for instance a head-dress ornament, as an ear-ring called makara kundala; in jewellery it is used as a pendant called makara padakkama.
-It is also found as medallions on railings and cross-bars, as a gargoyle carrying offering waters from a linga shrine; a later motif of pearly garlands suspendent from a kirti-mukha jaws of a makara, the extraction of which from its jaws is considered a proverbial example of courage (Yaksas – Ananda Coomaraswamy, Yaksas II, p.144)
+Its appearance in the architraves of early forms occurs in different ways, for instance, a head-dress ornament, as an earring called makara kundala; in jewelry, it is used as a pendant called makara padakkama.
+It is also found as medallions on railings and cross-bars, as a gargoyle carrying offering waters from a linga shrine; a later motif of pearly garlands suspended from a kirti-mukha jaws of a Makara, the extraction of which from its jaws is considered a proverbial example of courage (Yaksas – Ananda Coomaraswamy, Yaksas II, p.144)

 Apart from the makara torans the makara has also been adopted to adorn balutrades of the stairs leading to a vihara.
-There are considerable differences in these sculptures as the makara balutrades have on the sides of the wall on which they are resting different illustrations of other carvings as well.
-Thus on the balustrade at the vihara at Lankatilaka at Polonnaruwaon the space between the extended tongue of the makara and the ground panel is the carving of a lion seated on its hind legs while backing the pilaster on which the makara is resting.
+There are considerable differences in these sculptures as the Makara balustrades have on the sides of the wall on which they are resting different illustrations of other carvings as well.
+Thus on the balustrade at the vihara at Lankatilaka at Polonnaruwa on the space between the extended tongue of the makara and the ground panel is the carving of a lion seated on its hind legs while backing the pilaster on which the makara is resting.

-The legend of makara is related by M. D. Raghavan in his book, The Karava of Ceylon, Society and Culture.
-According to him the story is popularly sung in verse form among the Ammanai.
-In this story King Aditi is described as a scion of Kurukula, a branch of the Chandrakula, the most illustrious of the Chandra races as sung by the ancient bards.
+The legend of Makara is related to M. D. Raghavan in his book, The Karava of Ceylon, Society, and Culture.
+According to him, the story is popularly sung in verse form among the Ammanai.
+In this story, King Aditi is described as a scion of Kurukula, a branch of the Chandrakula, the most illustrious of the Chandra races as sung by the ancient bards.

 Raghavan also states further that Varuna alone has subjected it properly and makara is the vehicle of Varuna, the Heavenly Father and Spiritual Ruler of the world.
-According to Ananda Coomaraswamy (Yaksas-1931) the makara is the great Leviathan moving in the waters and is obviously a symbol of the waters as will appear from its association more specifically of the essence, the principle of life.
+According to Ananda Coomaraswamy (Yaksas-1931), the Makara is the great Leviathan moving in the waters and is a symbol of the waters as will appear from its association more specifically of the essence, the principle of life.

-With regard to the appearance of the makara symbol appearing on the flag of Kama, Raghavan states that it could lead to two interpretations depending on the application of the symbolism “alternatively to the desire which works its way in the world of Sansara, or to the desire which animates the soul in the path of return to God-reality.”
+About the appearance of the makara symbol on the flag of Kama, Raghavan states that it could lead to two interpretations depending on the application of the symbolism “alternatively to the desire which works its way in the world of Sansara, or to the desire which animates the soul in the path of return to God-reality.”